Budget meetings are tough.

 1. Keep Your Budget Accessible

 Although Joe does not ever check it, our budget is kept on Google Drive.
 This way he can access it any time if he wanted.
 I want him to know he is always included and we are a team even if he never checks it.
-Do you need help creating a budget?
-You need to take Your Sunny Money Method by Sami Womack.
-This is the ONLY budgeting course I have ever taken.
-You can read my full course review here.
+Do you need help creating a budget you can actually stick to?
+Apply for my signature program, Flourish FinanciALLI.

 2. Have Conversations Throughout the Month